microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 Another API approach might be to compose existing components with motion factories, for example:

-Or we can use a factory function to create a React component like with Web Animations API:

 ```tsx
 // ⚠️ This is not proposed API, it's just an example